 Note: The entire area is a very popular tourist destination with numerous inns, campgrounds, and RV parks.
-It is safe to assume that on a holiday weekend the population may increase by 7-10,000 people.
+On a holiday weekend, the population may increase by 7-10,000 people.

 The Pacific Ocean coastal influence keeps most of the planning area cool and humid in the summer, with daily temperatures in the 60 to 70-degree Fahrenheit range.
 Fog and low overcast with an occasional light drizzle are common from May to October.
 Very rarely will the temperature exceed 75 degrees.
 The Comptche area, much further inland, is much warmer and drier.